 London Transport ticket/payment options

 There are four main options to choose from and they all save you money compared to paying the full fare:

 Pay as you go Oyster card

-This is a card that you ‘top up’ with money to pay for cheaper single tickets and discounted rates for travel for the whole day (the ‘daily cap’).
+This is a card that you ‘top up’ with money to pay for cheaper single tickets and discounted rates for unlimited travel for the whole day (the ‘daily cap’).
 The Oyster card costs £5 but you can get this refunded after 48-hours.

 Contactless debit or credit card

-Instead of an Oyster card, you can use your debit or credit card.
+Instead of an Oyster card, you can use a contactless debit or credit card.
 Fares are the same as the Pay as you go Oyster.

 One day or weekly bus pass

 Bus passes are available for one day or 7 days for unlimited travel for the whole of London.